 - Must be able to care for themselves and prepare their meals

 - IT IS STRONGLY RECOMMENDED THAT ALL PATIENTS HAVE A CAREGIVER.
-Any patient staying without a caregiver must have a signed physician consent letter stating that the patient is mobile, able to stay alone and care for him/herself.
+Any patient staying without a caregiver must have a consent letter from their care provider stating that the patient is mobile, able to stay alone and care for him/herself.

-- Bone Marrow Transplant and brain cancer patients and guests in wheelchairs are required to have a caregiver with them at all times
+- Bone Marrow Transplant, brain cancer patients, and guests in wheelchairs are required to have a caregiver with them at all times

 - Staff will assess on an ongoing basis guests’ ability to care for themselves.
 Staff will speak to the guest and their social workers and/or physicians for their input.
-If a guest is staying alone and becomes unable to care for him/herself or becomes a burden to other guests or caregivers, he/she will be required to secure a caregiver or leave the Lodge.
+If a guest is staying alone and becomes unable to care for him/herself or becomes a burden to other guests or caregivers, he/she will be required to secure a caregiver or leave the Hope Lodge facility.

 - Individuals who meet these eligibility requirements will be welcomed regardless of race, creed, gender, color, heritage, economic status or sexual orientation.

 Hope Lodge will be available to qualified guests for a maximum of three months during any given treatment cycle.
 After this time, managers should evaluate the guest’s situation with the referral source to determine if a longer stay is needed.
 Each guest will receive a private room, which would accommodate him/her and one adult caregiver.
 All guests must follow staff instruction.

 Contact Hope Lodge at 612.379.6352 for information about staying with Hope Lodge.